Xamla/rosvita-documentation/Own_Robot_Models.rst

      <origin xyz="-0.0037 -0.0072 0.2092" rpy="0 0 0" />
    </joint>

-"origin xyz" and "rpy" are the position and rotation (Euler angles) of the TCP relative to the "parent link" (here: "wrist_3_link").
+"origin xyz" and "rpy" are the position and rotation (Euler angles) of the TCP relative to the parent link (here: "wrist_3_link").
 After this addition of the "tcp_link" in the file "robotModel/main.xacro", this file has to be recompiled by pressing the "Compile" button of the ROSVITA xacro editor.
-Hereupon, the new "tcp_link" appears in the "3D View" to the right of the opened .xacro file.
+Hereupon, the new tcp link appears in the 3D view to the right of the opened .xacro file.
 When changing to the "Configuration View", the new configuration must be compiled first (i.e. click the "Compile" button in the "Configuration View") so that the new link is displayed and selectable (e.g. as "Tip Link" of a "Move Group").
 Thereto, in the "Configuration View" under "MotionPlanning"->"MoveIt!
 Motion Planning Framework (ROS)"->"groups"->"*<group_name>*" select the new "tcp_link" as "Tip link".
-After building the new robot configuration, starting ROS and changing into the "World View", the interactive marker also appears at the new "tcp_link".
+After building the new robot configuration, starting ROS and changing into the "World View", the interactive marker appears at the new tcp link.